Rome.us

 History

-While according to some sources Velian hill used to be an eastern part of the Palatine hill, it surely had and has a significant location.
-This is due to the fact that at later times, the road initiated at the highest point of Velian hill was called Summa Sacra Via (Summit of the Sacra Via) and was marked by the arch of Titus and Temple of Venus.
+While, according to some sources, Velian hill used to be an eastern part of the Palatine hill, it indeed had and has a significant location.
+At later times, the road initiated at the highest point of Velian hill was called Summa Sacra Via (Summit of the Sacra Via) and was marked by the arch of Titus and the Temple of Venus.

 velian hill map of Rome